 In 2011, Beck first collaborated with Asheville, NC-based producer Andrew Schatzberg to record and release her debut EP The Weathermaker.
 Two years later, she launched a Kickstarter campaign to fund her sophomore album, Glass House in Outer Space.
 Recorded and produced once again by Schatzberg, the album includes 9 original songs and was released in January of 2014.

-Beck is currently pursuing a master’s in jazz composition at North Carolina Central University where voice is her primary instrument.
-There she studies under jazz vocalist Lenora Helm Hammonds and artist-in-residence Branford Marsalis.
+Beck recently completed a master’s in music in jazz composition at North Carolina Central University where voice was her primary instrument.
+There she studied under jazz vocalist Lenora Helm Hammonds and artist-in-residence Branford Marsalis.
 She performed with the acclaimed North Carolina Central University Vocal Jazz Ensemble from 2015 to 2018, and appeared on their sophomore album, Take Note (released 2017.)

 After working as a musician-in-residence at Duke Hospital and teaching private music lessons to children for several years, Beck realized she had a passion for working with children and decided to pursue a career in pediatric medicine.
 She is currently attending medical school at The University of Texas Medical Branch in Galveston, Texas.